This post contains affiliate links. Please read our disclosure policy.

-Elk burgers topped with crispy bacon smothered in bbq sauce and, oh yeah, infused with bacon!
+A delicious twist on classic burgers, these Elk Burgers are topped with crispy bacon smothered in bbq sauce and, oh yeah, infused with bacon!
 This recipe is seriously double the bacon, double the flavor, double the fun!

-I love a good burger, and it doesn’t matter if its a typical beef burger or venison pork burgers, slap that patty of meat between a bun, include your favorite toppings, and you have everything you want in each bite.
+I love a good burger, and it doesn’t matter if it’s a typical cast iron beef burger or a venison burger; slap that patty of meat between a bun, include your favorite toppings, and you have everything you want in each bite.

 This is undoubtedly one of the best elk burger recipes, arguably the best burger recipe overall.
 But I’ll let you be the judge.